A beautiful and hilarious new book from the star of Never Mind the Buzzcocks, and co-author of the massive bestseller The Mighty Book of Boosh

 “This coffee-table-classic is to be a Mighty Book indeed”

-Comedian, actor and artist Noel Fielding is best known for playing Vince Noir in The Mighty Boosh with comedy partner Julian Barratt and as a team captain on TV show Never Mind The Buzzcocks.
-His new TV series will be shown on E4 in the autumn.
+Comedian, actor and artist Noel Fielding is best known for playing Vince Noir in The Mighty Boosh with comedy partner Julian Barratt, as a team captain on TV show Never Mind The Buzzcocks and one of the new hosts of The Great British Bake Off.